PostHog/posthog.com/contents/blog/temporal-exports.md

 category: Engineering
 ---

-Letting users maintain ownership of their data is a key value of PostHog.
-Although we aspire to become the single source of truth for all your data needs, we realize we don’t fulfill everything everyone wants to do (yet).
-Also, we know that even if we were the single source of truth, users still want to use their data on other platforms.
+We aspire to be the single source of truth for our users, but we also believe they should own their data.
+We don't (yet) fulfill every need and, even if we did, users still want to use their data on other platforms.
+It's non-negotiable.

-Export apps provided the ability to maintain ownership of all of your data in PostHog and move it where you like.
-Unfortunately, it didn’t scale as well as we wanted.
-Luckily for you, we recently launched our [newly upgraded exports system](/docs/cdp/batch-exports), built using Temporal.
-This post covers why and how we made the change to Temporal.
+That's why we built export apps, which enabled users to own their PostHog data and move it where they liked.
+They supported users for some time, but haven't scaled well as PostHog and our customers have grown.
+Our solution is the [newly upgraded exports system](/docs/cdp/batch-exports), now in public beta.
+Built using Temporal, this post covers why and how we made the change, and our future plans.

 ## The trouble with export apps

-Although exports worked well most of the time, they were causing trouble for some customers.
-They were failing, erroring, duplicating, and dropping data.
-Fixing these issues was taking up a significant amount of the pipeline team’s time.
+Although exports worked well for smaller customers, larger ones often ran into problems.
+Exports would frequently fail, error out, or duplicate and drop data.
+It was frustrating for customers and created outsized burden on our pipeline team.

-Although stateless plugins (like GeoIP) worked well with our [plugin service structure](/blog/how-we-built-an-app-server), **stateful** plugins (like export apps) didn’t.
-This is because they depended on external resources that can degrade or fail.
-Dealing with this required timeout and retry logic that was difficult to build into the existing structure.
+Our [plugin service structure](/blog/how-we-built-an-app-server) was the source of our problem.
+It worked well for stateless plugins, like GeoIP, but our export apps were **stateful**.
+They relied on external services that could degrade or fail, requiring timeout and retry logic that was difficult to build into the existing structure.

-Export apps scaled as far as possible.
-They worked well for smaller users, but as the export requirements grew, it started to show issues.
-Chiefly among them was that they were:
+This limitation manifested in three problematic traits:

-### 1. Unreliable
+### 1. Unreliability

 The export manager had no way of reliably detecting whether an export had failed or was simply taking too long, and it would eagerly retry after a timeout.
+This weakness created a cascade of problems.

-This caused multiple copies of the same export job with the same state to run at the same time.
-This created a race condition where whenever a new copy started, it would reset the progress to zero, and other copies would resume from the beginning again.
-This caused duplication in the exported user data, high infrastructure load, and database locks and conflicts.
+First, it generated multiple copies of the same export job with the same state, running at the same time.
+This created a race condition where, whenever a new copy started, it would reset the progress to zero, and other copies would resume from the beginning again.
+The resulted in duplication in the exported user data, high infrastructure load, and database locks and conflicts.

-Another big issue was needing to run entire batches again if they failed.
-It wasn’t possible to restart from where we left off.
-Our team would often need to manually trigger resets.
-Exports couldn’t pause or run simultaneously either.
+Batches also couldn't be restarted from where they left of, they had be run from the start.
+Our team would often need to manually trigger resets, and exports couldn’t pause or run simultaneously either.

-### 2. Opaque
+### 2. Visibility

-On top of unreliability, we didn’t have a clear picture of what was happening in the export apps.
-Throughout our codebase, we had multiple different work queues like Celery, Kafka, and Graphile each running separately in different contexts without full visibility into those contexts.
+We didn’t have a clear picture of what was happening in the export apps, either.
+Throughout our codebase, we had multiple work queues, such as Celery, Kafka, and Graphile, each running separately in different contexts without full visibility into those contexts.

 We didn’t have logs or reports for export apps.
 For example, we didn’t know how much data was being exported or when duplicate runs were happening.
 When issues happened, we relied on users to tell us.
 This led to a lot of firefighting and often manual restarts of exports.

-### 3. Expensive
+### 3. Expense

-The final nail was that export apps were expensive.
-This wasn’t because we were charging a lot for exports – in fact, we weren’t charging anything.
-It was because they were expensive on the destination side.
+Export apps were also expensive.
+Not because we were charging a lot for exports – we weren’t charging anything – but because they were expensive on the destination side.

 The unreliability led to larger amounts of data processing on the destination side, all of which come with costs.
 For example, if your export failed 75% through and you needed to reset, you end up paying ingestion fees of 175%.
 We were also paying for more processing than needed because exports were failing repeatedly.

-On top of extra processing time, export apps were taking up large amounts of our team’s time.
-Reliability needed fixing before we worked on performance, and firefighting always focused on reliability.
-More importantly, our team was spending large amounts of time firefighting and "babysitting" exports.
-They had to be reactive, rather than proactive.
+Finally, export apps were an expensive drain on the pipeline team's time.
+Our team was spending too much time firefighting and "babysitting" exports.
+They had to reactively deal with reliability problems, rather than proactively working on performance.

-Simply, we outgrew the export apps and needed a more reliable, transparent, and cost-effective system if we wanted to scale further.
+It was obvious we'd outgrown the export apps and needed a more reliable, transparent, and cost-effective system if we wanted to scale further.

 ## Temporal to the rescue

-Early in 2023, one of our engineers, [James](/community/profiles/90), opened an [RFC recommending using Temporal at PostHog](https://github.com/PostHog/meta/pull/99).
+Early in 2023, one of our engineers, [James Greenhill](/community/profiles/90), opened an [RFC recommending using Temporal at PostHog](https://github.com/PostHog/meta/pull/99).
 Temporal is a workflow engine abstracting away the details of failure modes, retry logic, and timeouts.
 This enables developers to build and deploy rock-solid business logic.
-It is used by big companies with large amounts of data flows – like Uber, Coinbase, Doordash, and Hashicorp.
+It's used by companies like Uber, Coinbase, Doordash, and Hashicorp, who have large data flows.

 In Q2, we set a goal of "rock solid-batch processing" and [chose Temporal](https://github.com/PostHog/meta/pull/99) to build it because it helped solve issues like: